bavc/bavc-resources/docs/Technical Documentation/Scripts.md

 ### Other Checksum types

-Other common checksum types canbe created with commands already installed on a mac.
+Other common checksum types can be created with commands already installed on a mac.

 To create a SHA-1 checksum use this command: